Adiru3/AmezeAim/README.md

 * **System Responsiveness:** Tweaks `Win32PrioritySeparation` and `SystemResponsiveness` to favor short, high-speed input tasks.
 * **USB Power Optimization:** Forces USB ports to stay in high-performance mode, preventing "Selective Suspend" which causes micro-stutters.
 * **BCDEDIT Tweaks:** Disables `Dynamic Tick` and forces `Platform Tick` (HPET) for stable, jitter-free timing.
-* **Debug Console:** Real-time logging to monitor which optimizations are active and see driver boosting in action.
 * **Stealth Mode:** Runs silently in the System Tray with minimal CPU and RAM footprint.

 ---